 • It is not recommended to design the Liquid Metal effect to the bleed or on creases, as the metallized foil may crack or crumble at the edges and folds.

-• Due to possible shifts (0.3 mm), do not remove or select the background graphic in the CMYK design (leave the background/graphic/color under the mask)
+• Due to possible shifts (0.3 mm), do not remove or select background graphics in the CMYK project (leave the background/graphics/color under the mask).

 • The page with the background design should not contain repeated mask elements.